chrisDeFouRire/bmerch/README.md

 const binanceMerch = new BinanceMerch(apikey, apisecret, { timeout: 5000 })
 ```

-The third parameter is an `AxiosRequestConfig` which you can use to pass any additional parameters to `Axios`, like this timeout.
+The third parameter is an `AxiosRequestConfig` which you can use to pass any additional parameters to `Axios`, like a timeout.

 ### Create a new Order